Cyberdillo: Reception

 Cyberdillo received mixed reviews from video game critics.

 A reviewer for GamePro called the gameplay "redundant" and lacking Doom's suspense.
 The reviewer was also mixed on the game's music.
 While calling it "tongue-in-cheek" and adding charm to the game, they added that the player's tolerance would depend on their liking of disco.
 They also described the voice acting as "unintelligible".

 Steve Bauman from Computer Games Magazine considered the soundtrack to be the best part of the game, while calling the game mediocre.

 Hardcore Gaming 101 criticized the controls for being too slippery and its level designs for being confusing.

 Next Generation reviewed the 3DO version of the game, and stated that "Although Cyberdillo moves surprisingly fast on 3DO, the control is very loose and the graphics are far from cutting edge.
-The developers deserve credit for trying to make something that's different, but in the end, Cyberdillo is either a cute novelty of a run-of-the-mill Doom game – neither of which make for much long-term entertainment."
+The developers deserve credit for trying to make something that's different, but in the end, Cyberdillo is either a cute novelty or a run-of-the-mill Doom game – neither of which make for much long-term entertainment."